IsaiaScope/Iso_Obsidian_2.0/React Native/Data/Theory.md

 Question 7: What's the default styling/ layout behavior of a ‹ View› component?
 It uses Flexbox to organize its child components.

+console log are in terminal console

+? in termina shows shortcut

+npm i -g reac-devtools